-The Studio-series installer will take you through each step of the installation process.
-Please read each message carefully so that you do not connect your Studio-series interface too soon.
+Download and launch the Universal Control installer on the computer to which you'd like to connect your AudioBox USB96.
+The installer application will instruct you through each step of the installation process as it installs both the ASIO and WDM drivers as well as Universal Control.
+Please read each message carefully so that you do not connect your AudioBox USB96 too soon.